kpullela10/CSCI201_Final_Project/README.md

 # Squirrel Spotter USC - Frontend

 A React + TypeScript frontend application for the Squirrel Spotter USC web app.
-This is a frontend-only implementation that communicates with backend REST APIs and WebSocket endpoints.
+This README.md section details the frontend implementation that communicates with backend REST APIs and WebSocket endpoints.

 ## Tech Stack